Other / mixed grade configuration · Sacramento, CA

 How many students attend Natomas Charter?

 Natomas Charter has 1,850 students enrolled.
-It is a other school in Sacramento, CA.
+It is a public school in Sacramento, CA.

 What is the student-teacher ratio at Natomas Charter?